 The challenge for designers, then, is this: do we continue to make album covers miniature works of art?
 Or do we go the other way, and simplify the concept to the point where we take more lessons from logo design (meant for small viewing)?
 After all, what’s the point in spending hours setting up a photo shoot or creating an illustration if it doesn’t make sense or isn’t even seen at all on today’s near-pill sized music players?

 The popularity of Apple’s Cover Flow does point to an audience that wants and enjoys beautiful covers, but also enjoys the convenience and cost effectiveness of portable music sampled singularly from larger bodies of work.
 We must grapple with this if we want to preserve the art form.
 Since all good designers are also problem solvers, I am hopeful it is not beyond our reach.
-As technology continues to advance (the gorgeous screen of the iPad would be one example) I see a day where album covers will be rich worlds again, where the technology is exploited to create ambiance rather than relegating design to a small fraction of the experience.
-Perhaps they will be animated, or customizable from a library of album-specific visuals to encourage the users to design something that reflects what they feel the music is.
+As technology continues to advance (the retina screen of the iPad would be one example) I see a day where album covers will be rich worlds again—where the technology is exploited to create ambiance rather than relegating design to a small fraction of the experience.
+Bjork’s Biophillia app that corresponds to the album of the same name is a prime (and gorgeous) example of what the future of art and albums might become.